 Kiribati country brief

 Kiribati comprises 33 atolls and the phosphate island of Banaba.
 The atolls straddle the equator in the mid-Pacific ocean and form three groups – the Gilbert, Phoenix and Line Islands.
 Kiribati is spread out over 3.5 million square kilometres of ocean – the size of Western Australia and South Australia put together.
-Its population is just over 100,000.
+Its population is approximately 107,000.
 Tarawa is the capital, and the most populous atoll.
 The majority of the remaining population live in the Gilbert Islands.
 The Phoenix Islands are uninhabited.
 Kiribati is particularly vulnerable to the effects of climate change and rising sea levels, with an average elevation of less than two metres above sea level.

 Kiribati achieved independence from the United Kingdom on 12 July 1979.
 It has a 46-member unicameral parliament, known as the Maneaba ni Maungatabu.
 Forty-four MPs are elected for a four-year term by non-compulsory universal adult suffrage.
 Another seat is reserved for former Banaban islanders now living on Rabi island in Fiji and the Attorney-General sits (ex officio) as a non-elected member.
 Both of these have full voting rights in the Parliament.
 The Speaker is elected to office by Members of Parliament but is not a Member of Parliament.
 The Speaker has neither an original nor a casting vote in Parliamentary decisions.